 One of the biggest issues with product customization is that after implementation, the customization layer becomes highly rigid and fails to offer resiliency as and when the business requirements change.
 Scalability also becomes a big challenge in such cases.

 In reality, finding opportunities for reuse, identifying reusable components, adapting them to the current requirements, etc. may cost more than just developing from scratch.
-Therefore new product development turns out to be lot more cheap and time-saving as compared to customization.
+Therefore new product development turns out to be a lot cheaper and time-saving as compared to customization.

 Hence, it is a better idea to develop a new product rather than customize an old one.

-6. Not enough coordination between Product Development and Product Marketing teams
+6. Not enough coordination between Product Development Services and Product Marketing teams

 Companies that start a development center at a low-cost location and market products for larger or sophisticated markets such as the US or Europe, usually do this.